UNStats/covid-19-response/content/data-solutions/mapping-responses-to-covid19.md

 Antonio Gramsci said at the beginning of last century that "the old world is dying but the new one is delayed in emerging and, in that, chiaroscuro monsters emerge".
 If this thinker had lived in our days, he would have recognized one of those monsters in the impacts of the COVID-19 pandemic.
-And not only because the death that the virus leaves behind in its wake, but especially because the gaps it reveals in the responses of governments.
+And not only because of the death that the virus leaves behind in its wake, but also because of the gaps it reveals in the responses of governments.

 As a global phenomenon that has evolved over time and space with unprecedented